jwhiting/claude-code-slash-commands/commands/session-03-plan.md

 `spec.md` for the current dev session, then draft a step-by-step blueprint for building this project or feature in `plan.md`.

+**FORMATTING REQUIREMENTS:**
+Use only ASCII characters in all output, documentation, and code unless the content explicitly requires extended characters (e.g., user-provided strings, natural language content).
+Do not use Unicode emojis, fancy arrows, or decorative characters.
+CRITICAL: Never use curly/smart quotes (Unicode U+201C, U+201D, U+2018, U+2019) in any form - they prevent file editing and cause critical failures.
+Use plain ASCII alternatives:
+- Use only straight ASCII quotes (U+0022) and apostrophes (U+0027)
+- Use "->" instead of fancy arrows
+- Use "*" or "-" for bullets instead of bullet characters
+- Use "..." instead of ellipsis character
+- No emojis (checkmark, X, celebration, etc.)

 IMPORTANT: First READ `plan.md` to prevent an error when writing it.
 (Expect an empty stub, raise to user if non-empty.)